 The Trevor Project (1-866-488-7386; text START to 678678) is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people.

-Gonzaga’s Lincoln LGBTQ+ Resource Center is a hub of resources for people of all sex, gender, sexual, and asexual identities and strives to provide a space that is safe and The Center is a place for Gonzaga’s queer people and queer persons of color to relax with people who will not only accept you, but also do what we can to help you develop holistically throughout your time at Gonzaga, in the spirit of our university’s Jesuit underpinnings.
+Gonzaga’s Lincoln LGBTQ+ Resource Center is a hub of resources for people of all sex, gender, sexual, and asexual identities and strives to provide a space that is safe and inclusive.
+The Center is a place for Gonzaga’s queer people and queer persons of color to relax with people who will not only accept you, but also do what we can to help you develop holistically throughout your time at Gonzaga, in the spirit of our university’s Jesuit underpinnings.

 Tips on How to Help a Friend.
 When we’re in need of support or connection, the first place most of us turn is to family and friends.
 If you have friends who have come to you for support, we've got tips to help you with those conversations.